 VAPOR intends to help small to medium-size grid user communities perform daily administrative and operational tasks, by developing a generic tool to assist community managers and support teams in performing their daily activities.
 Such communities may typically have no or few dedicated IT support, have scattered scientific activities or fragmented user groups, and may possibly (although not necessarily) make an opportunistic usage of the resources.

-The portal is expected to (i) help communities sustain their model by mutualising the administrative and operational cost with other communities, (ii) facilitates the outreach of new user communities by making it easier to start with the administration and operations of a VO.
+The portal is expected to:

+help communities sustain their model by mutualising the administrative and operational cost with other communities;

+facilitates the outreach of new user communities by making it easier to start with the administration and operations of a VO.

 Results achieved during the first 6 months